MicrosoftDocs/winrt-api/windows.media.miracast/miracastreceiverdisconnectreason.md

 ### -field FailedToStartStreaming:4

-The app was unable to start streaming, e.g., a connection error.
+The app was unable to start streaming, for example, a connection error.

 ### -field DisconnectedByUser:3